 Palm oil is the most commonly used vegetable oil in the world, and 85% of it is produced in Indonesia and Malaysia.
 However, boycotting oil palm plantations isn’t the solution.
-Oil palm actually yields four times as much oil per hectare as rapeseed oil, the number 2, so switching to an alternative would just increase rates of deforestation.
+Oil palm actually yields four times as much oil per hectare as the second most common variety (rapeseed), so switching to an alternative would just increase rates of deforestation.
 This suggests the need for a holistic approach, whereby efforts to sustainably conserve and manage the ecosystems provided by tropical rainforests take account of both ecological and socio-economic issues.

 The Oil Palm and Tropical Forests applied research group focuses on the sustainable use of ecosystem services provided by tropical rainforest regions.
 The group looks at the ecological sustainability of oil palm plantations as well as the sustainable use of tropical rainforest regions, including strategies for monitoring and preventing deforestation.

-Dr Peter van der Meer completed a degree in Tropical Forestry at Wageningen University & Research in 1988, followed by PhD research into the natural regeneration of tropical rainforests in French Guyana.
+Professor Peter van der Meer completed a degree in Tropical Forestry at Wageningen University & Research in 1988, followed by PhD research into the natural regeneration of tropical rainforests in French Guyana.
 He then spent 3½ years in Australia, working on the sustainable management of indigenous eucalyptus forests.
 In 1999 he joined Wageningen University & Research as a researcher in international forest and nature management.
 He has worked as a project leader for forestry research in Malaysia (Sarawak), China, India, Indonesia, Suriname and Mozambique.
-He joined VHL University of Applied Sciences (VHL) in 2014 as the coordinator of the Tropical Forestry specialisation (part of the Forestry and Nature Management study programme).
+He joined Van Hall Larenstein University of Applied Sciences (HVHL) in 2014 as the coordinator of the Tropical Forestry specialisation (part of the Forest and Nature Management study programme).
 Since 2017 he has also been involved with the MSc in Agricultural Production Chain Management, as coordinator of the Forest Chain specialisation.
 He has been a part-time associate professor in oil palm and tropical forests since September 2018.

 Sustainability of Palm Oil Plantations